Last Updated on

-How To Make Email Opt-Ins For Your List
+How To Make PDF Opt-Ins For Your List

 Creating opt-ins doesn’t require any fancy software.
-If you have InDesign available, you can use InDesign, however, as I mentioned earlier, Canva is a free (and super user-friendly) tool that you can use to create PDF's!
+As I mentioned earlier, Canva is a free (and super user-friendly) tool that you can use to create many of the above opt-ins.

-When you first log in to Canva, you will see this along the top:
+When first logging in to Canva, you will see this along the top:

 There are many pre-made templates available for you to pick from.
 You can also click “More…” to view tons of more options.

 Once you select which design you would like to make, your workspace will appear.